NAME OF COURSE:

 COURSE WEBSITE: www.kellerphysics.com.
 Course information beyond what is within this syllabus, along with Core Values and Expectations is posted on this site.

 Although the textbook is available, I do not rely upon one in the class, so I will not distribute them.
 If you would still like to sign one out, let me know and you will be free to do so.

 2) Pens or pencils and paper

 Turn assignments in the stacked trays on the side of the room (or in email) by 2:30 on the due date posted.
 Graded papers can be collected from the outgoing stack of trays.
 Due dates for assignments will be posted on the website.
-After a zero is entered for a missing assignment, you have one calendar week to turn it in late for 50% credit.
+Partial credit may be given for assignments submitted late.
 If you need an extension for an assignment, you must make the request before the day it is due.
 Lastly, even though labs will be conducted in groups, students must complete the related assignments individually.

 A student who misses more than 7 classes of a subject during one marking period may fail the course that quarter.
 At the teacher's discretion, the student may receive the lesser of a grade of 59 or the actual grade earned.

 If you have questions or concerns, the best idea is to schedule a time to meet after school.
 Also, feel free to send an email to the above address.